upperlinecode/flask-and-MongoDB/readme.md

 ### Push to Heroku

-When your app is working in the cloud environment on [ide.cs50.io](https://ide.cs50.io), you can choose to deploy it to heroku as you've done before.
+When your app is working in the cloud environment on [ide.cs50.io](https://ide.cs50.io), you can choose to deploy it to Heroku as you've done before.

+> Note: you may want to run `git remote -v` and confirm that **your** username is in the URL.
+If it isn't, review [this video](https://www.youtube.com/watch?v=Ych-U3_Pb4k&list=PLetu2kRAyoeCvogwvGGq94QgATwfj5viJ&index=11) and follow the steps to remove Upperline's `remote` and add your own.

 ## Extensions